mutisyag/ozone/doc/workflow.md

 The description below covers all possible states during the submission process, together with entry conditions, possible transitions and remarks.

-The ORS will be able to show at any time what the Party has submitted and what were the changes done by the Secretariat afterwards.
+The ORS will be able to show at any time the original data as submitted by a Party and what were the changes done by the Secretariat afterwards.

 The process of computing derived data from a submission (by the Ozone Secretariat) is outside the scope of this document and will be detailed somewhere else.
 This process only starts once a submission has been Finalized.

 ## Common terminology

 - ORS - the Ozone Reporting System
 - Version - a specific version of reported data, permanently saved within the ORS, for a specific Party-Reporting Period-Reporting Obligation combination.
 Any such combination can have several versions, which can be created by both Secretariat and Party users.

+## Roles involved

+The roles involved in the workflow are _Party Reporter_ and _Secretariat Edit_.
+For simplicity, we will call them _Reporter_ and _Secretariat_ in this document.

 ## Versioning of submissions